RACE Attention: A Strictly Linear-Time Attention Layer for Training on Outrageously Large Contexts: Experiments

-Unless stated otherwise, all methods use the same Transformer backbone (layers, heads, embedding dimension, dropout) and training budget.
+Unless stated otherwise, all methods use the same Transformer backbone (layers, heads, embedding size, dropout) and training budget.
 We train with identical optimizers, schedulers, and batch sizes; full hyperparameters appear in Table~\ref{tab:exp-hparams}.
 Metrics are reported from the best-validation checkpoint.
-Despite the extra parameters introduced by Linformer’s lengthwise projections, it does not outperform RACE under matching training conditions.
-For the long-range task in Table~\ref{tab:text}, FlashAttention and Angular Attention have quadratic time complexity and are prohibitively slow; we therefore exclude them.
-All experiments were run on NVIDIA A100 GPUs.
+All accuracy experiments were conducted on a single NVIDIA A100 GPU. \\